MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 2. In **Microsoft Edge**, open a new tab and enter (or copy and paste) the following URL in the address bar: **https://www.microsoft.com/en-us/download/confirmation.aspx?id=53018** <br/>

-	This will start the download for the Azure Information Protection Unified Label client.
+	This will start the download for the **Microsoft Purview Information Protection client**.

-3. In the **Downloads** window that appears at the top right of the page, you will see the **AzInfoProtection_UI.exe** file being downloaded.
+3. In the **Downloads** window that appears at the top right of the page, you will see the **PurviewInfoProtection.exe** file being downloaded.
 Once the file has finished downloading, select the **Open file** link that appears below the file name.

 4. The **Microsoft Azure Information Protection** wizard will open.
 If the wizard does not display on the desktop, select the icon for the wizard on the taskbar to display the wizard.

-5. In the wizard, on the **Install the Azure Information Protection client** window that appears, clear (uncheck) the **Help improve Azure Information Protection by send usage statistics to Microsoft** check box and then select the **I agree** button.
+5. In the wizard, on the **Install the **Microsoft Purview Information Protection client**** window that appears, select the **I acknowledge that the AIP Add-in for Office will be uninstalled (required)** check, and clear (uncheck) the **Help improve Microsoft Purview Information Protection by sending usage statistics to Microsoft** check box.
+Then select the **I agree** button.

-6. If a **User Account Control notification** dialog box appears that asks whether the app is allowed to make changes to this device, select **Yes**.

-7. Once the installation is complete, select **Close**.
+6. Once the installation is complete, select **Close**.

-8. In your Edge browser, close the **Download** tab that you opened in this task to download the Azure Information Protection client.

-You have successfully installed the Azure Information Protection Unified Label client on the LON-CL1 VM.
+You have successfully installed the **Microsoft Purview Information Protection client** on the LON-CL1 VM.

 ### Task 2 – Enable sensitivity labels for files in SharePoint and OneDrive